yjs/y-utility/README.md

 ## YKeyValue

-Y.Map doesn't make use of Yjs' optimizations if you write key-value entries alternating order.
-Always writing the same entry is very performant.
-But writing key1, then key2, then key1, then key2 (alternating order) is not, because it doesn't make use of Yjs' optimizations.
+Y.Map doesn't make use of Yjs' optimizations if you write key-value entries in alternating order.
+Always writing the same entry does't significantly increase the size of the document.
+But writing key1, then key2, then key1, then key2 (alternating order) breaks Yjs' optimization.
 YKeyValue implements a more efficient key-value store that allows frequently updating alternating entries.
 Y.Map needs to retain all key values that were created in history to resolve potential conflicts.
 This makes Y.Map unsuitable as a key-value store.
 Using this implementation, the size of your document will shrink significantly when deleting keys.

-Rough concept: We store `{ key, val }` pairs in an Y.Array.
-When you write a new entry, we append the `{ key, val }` pair to the yarray and remove all existing entries with the same key.
-Items that are more to the right have precedence.

 ```js
 const ydoc = new Y.Doc()